-The Council's Medium Term Financial Strategy is currently being reviewed to take account of these significant financial challenges and will continue to be updated as we move into 2015/16 in light of the Chancellor's spending plan announcement outlining further reductions in Government funding for Local Authorities.
+The Council's Medium Term Financial Plan 2014/15 to 2017/18 takes account of these significant financial challenges and was approved by Full Council in November 2014.
+The plan will continue to be reviewed as we move through 2015/16 in light of the Government outlining further reductions in funding for Local Authorities.

 The national crisis for pensions funding continues to be a major concern for Local Government.
-During the autumn of 2013 our actuary undertook the latest triennial review of the Pension scheme and costs.
-The Local Government Pension Scheme has been reviewed nationally to ensure it meets the objectives of being viable and acceptable to both employees and the employer resulting in changes to the scheme coming into force in April 2014.
+During the autumn of 2013 our actuary undertook the latest 3-yearly review of the Pension scheme and costs.
+The Local Government Pension Scheme has been reviewed nationally to ensure it meets the objectives of being viable and acceptable to both employees and the employer resulting in changes to the scheme that came into force in April 2014.

 The full valuation of the pension fund through to 2016/17 informs the authority in terms of employer contribution levels, which will increase from 19.3% to 22.4%.
-Due to these and a range of other factors the deficit on the pension fund increased slightly from £42.3m to £42.7m.
+Due to this and a range of other factors; such as a fall in the discount rate assumption which the actuaries are required to use; the net liability on the pension fund has increased from £42.7m to £54.0m.